 - Clean Eating Strawberry Oatmeal Smoothie

-- 2 small red onions, cut into quarters or eighths
+- 2 small red onions (cut into quarters for eighths)

 - Preheat oven to 350 F.

 - Place the cut potatoes in a plastic bag with the oil.
 Shake well to coat and pour out onto an ungreased cookie sheet, but don't pour out all the oil yet.

 - Put the onions in the same bag and toss that to coat with oil as well.
 Toss the onions and potatoes separately because you will be chopping the onions later.

 - Set the head of garlic on the pan for roasting as well.

 - Pour the onions out onto the same cookie sheet along with any remaining oil.